Commercial & Procurement Team

 - Express interest in relevant tender events

 All council expenditure for payments above £250 can be found on Open data.

 The precise terms and conditions of contract with the council may vary depending on the

 - Contract type

-will be reflected within the applicable tender or request for quote (RFQ).
+and will be reflected within the applicable tender or request for quotation (RFQ).

-The council has drawn up standard terms and conditions of contracts.
+The council has drawn up standard terms and conditions.
 These can be found in the downloads section.

-Within Wiltshire Council the insurance section use the following as a guide for levels of insurance required from suppliers:
+Within Wiltshire Council the insurance team use the following as a guide for levels of insurance required from suppliers: